VMware vSphere Metro Storage Cluster Recommended Practices

 vSphere HA follows this logical process to determine which VMs require restarting during a cluster partition:

-The vSphere HA master node running in Frimley data center detects that all hosts in Bluefin data center are unreachable.
+The vSphere HA primary node running in Frimley data center detects that all hosts in Bluefin data center are unreachable.
 It first detects that no network heartbeats are being received.
 It then determines whether any storage heartbeats are being generated.
 This check does not detect storage heartbeats because the storage connection between sites also has failed, and the heartbeat datastores are updated only “locally.”
 Because the VMs with affinity to the remaining hosts are still running, no action is needed for them.
 Next, vSphere HA determines whether a restart can be attempted.
 However, the read/write version of the datastores located in Bluefin data center are not accessible by the hosts in Frimley data center.
 Therefore, no attempt is made to start the missing VMs.

-Similarly, the vSphere hosts in Bluefin data center detect that there is no master available, and they initiate a master election process.
-After the master has been elected, it tries to determine which VMs had been running before the failure and it attempts to restart them.
+Similarly, the vSphere hosts in Bluefin data center detect that there is no primary available, and they initiate a primary election process.
+After the primary has been elected, it tries to determine which VMs had been running before the failure and it attempts to restart them.
 Because all VMs with affinity to Bluefin data center are still running there, there is no need for a restart.
 Only the VMs with affinity to Frimley data center are unavailable, and vSphere HA cannot restart them because the datastores on which they are stored have affinity with Frimley data center and are unavailable in Bluefin data center.

 If VM-to-host affinity rules have been violated—that is, VMs have been running at a location where their storage is not defined as read/write by default—the behavior changes.
 The following sequence describes what would happen in that case: